 God offers us the free gift of salvation, and invites us to trust in His Son.
 But what do we often do?
 We reject God's offer.
-We'd rather trust in ourselves rather than admit our need for Him.
+We'd rather trust in our own goodness rather than admit our need for Him to save us.

-No wonder the Lord laughs!
+No wonder the Lord laughs.
 Not because He thinks it's funny but because it's so foolish.

-Just think what these words must sound like to the One who gave us life: "I'll get serious about my need for God later.
+Just think what these words must sound like to the One who gave us life: "I'll get serious about my need for You later.
 I've got more important things I want to do first."
-It really is comical to see how hard finite beings try to prove they can live without the Infinite One!
+It really is comical to see how hard image-bearers work to convince themselves they can live without the One who created them!
 Psalm 37:13 says, "But the Lord laughs at the wicked, for he knows their day is coming."

 But laughing isn't God's only response.
-The text mentions some other activities.
-When rebels resist the Lord, He "scoffs at them [KJV, "shall have them in derision"]."
-In addition, He "rebukes them in his anger."
-And thirdly, He "terrifies them in his wrath [or "vex them in His great displeasure," as the KJV puts it]."
+The text mentions three other activities.
+When rebels resist the Lord, He "scoffs at them [ESV, "holds them in derision"]."
+In addition, He "rebukes them in his anger" (ESV "speaks to them in his wrath").
+And thirdly, He "terrifies them in his wrath (ESV 'fury'), or "vex them in His great displeasure," as the KJV puts it."